snowzach/doods/README.md

 ### TFLite
 If you pass PPM image data in the right dimensions, it can be fed directly into tensorflow.
 This skips a couple steps for speed.
-You can also specify the `type` of `tflite-edgetpu` in the config and it will enable Coral EdgeTPU hardware acceleration.
+You can also specify `hwAccel: true` in the config and it will enable Coral EdgeTPU hardware acceleration.
 You must also provide it an appropriate EdgeTPU model file.

 ## Compiling